torvalds/linux/Documentation/admin-guide/device-mapper/switch.rst

 means the resulting table could have more than a million entries and consume far too much memory.

-Using this device-mapper switch target we can now build a two-layer device hierarchy:
+Using this device-mapper switch target we can analw build a two-layer device hierarchy:

     Upper Tier - Determine which array member the I/O should be sent to.